boydaihungst/crunchyroll-sub-downloader/README.md

 ### Troubleshooting

+> [!IMPORTANT]
+> Crunchyroll has limited the number of devices that can access their website for each account.
+You should deactivate other devices if encountered with the error "Too many devices".
+Follow this link: https://www.crunchyroll.com/account/devices

 If you encounter any issues, please use the following command to get the screenshot of the browser, then open an issue with output log and the screenshots attached (in `screenshots` folder).

 ```bash